Habib Nafisi: Relatives

 Habib Naficy came from a large, well-known Persian family.
 He was the brother of the late Dr. Abbas Naficy who served as Undersecretary of the Ministry of Health in the late 1940s, and Secretary General of Lion and Sun Society in the 1950s and 1960s, as well as senator in the 1960s.
 He was also the brother of the late Dr. Mahmonir Naficy Jazayeri, one of the first female professors at Tehran University, where she taught French Literature.
 He was the nephew of the late Sa’id Naficy (also Saeed Nafisi), the well-known writer and historian, and was both the nephew and first cousin of the late Eng.
 Fathollah Naficy, the former Vice-Chairman of the National Iranian Oil Company (NIOC).
 Habib Naficy was also the second cousin of Ahmad Nafisi, the mayor of Tehran in the early 1960s and father of Azar Nafisi, the author of the bestseller, Reading Lolita in Tehran.
 Habib Naficy was married twice.
-He had a son called Hossein by his first marriage to Zarrin Malak Hakimi, grand daughter of Mirza Mahmoud Hakim el Molk, daughter of Hossein Hakimi.
-She was raised by her Aunt Belghis Hakimi (married to Ebrahim Hakimi Hakim el Molk) after her father's death.
-Zarrin Malak committed suicide in 1947 by drowning herself in Rhone River where it exits Lake Geneva.
-Habib Naficiy's second marriage was to Dr. Ozma Adle, who was Director of Women’s Affairs at the Ministry of Labor in the late 1940s, and the translator of French literary works into Persian.
+He had a son, Hossein Naficy, by his first marriage to Zarin Malak Hakimi, grand daughter of Mirza Mahmoud Hakim el Molk, daughter of Hossein Hakimi.
+Hossein Naficy, the father of entrepreneur Mariam Naficy, had a long and respected career as a development economist in the Middle East and Africa first with the UNDP and then for a series of firms contracted by USAID.
+His mother, Zarin Malak, was raised by her Aunt Belghis Hakimi (married to Prime Minister Ebrahim Hakimi Hakim el Molk) after her father's death.
+Zarin Malak committed suicide in 1947 by drowning herself in Rhone River where it exits Lake Geneva.
+Habib Naficy’s second marriage was to Dr. Ozma Adle, who was Director of Women’s Affairs at the Ministry of Labor in the late 1940s, and the translator of French literary works into Persian.